Book-Bros/phase-4-books-client/README.md

 # Books-Review
 -----

-- This is the API backend for the books-review project .The Back-end can be found at [Back-End](https://github.com/Book-Bros/phase-4-books-client)
+- This is the CLIENT frontend for the books-review project .The Back-end can be found at: [Front-End](https://github.com/Book-Bros/phase-4-books-api)
     <br/>
 ![love](http://ForTheBadge.com/images/badges/built-with-love.svg)